srcmake/cpp-stl-algorithms/README.md

 Lexographically compare two items to find out which is 'smaller'.

-* Pass in an iterator to the beginning of the first range, and an iterator to the end of the first range, and an iterator to the beginning of the second range, and an iterator to the end of the second range.
+* Pass in an iterator to the beginning of the first range, and an iterator to the end of the first range, an iterator to the beginning of the second range, and an iterator to the end of the second range.
 * Returns a bool.
 True if the first range is lexographically less than the second range.

 ```